kwaldenphd/python-intro/README.md

 10. Run the `figure.py` program in the terminal.

-11. Create a new file (`ascii.py`) and write a program in which you draw your own ASCII art using Python `print` statements.
+11. Modify the `figure.py` file to write a program in which you draw your own ASCII art using Python `print` statements.

 <blockquote>Consult the <a href="https://www.asciiart.eu/">ASCII Art Archive</a> for inspiration.</blockquote>